OiHuecuata/Bee-Queenless-Detection-through-sound-using-Deep-Learning/README.md

-# Bee-Swarming-Detection-through-sound-using-Deep-Learning
+# Bee Queenless Detection by sound with Deep Learning approach
 The project is created and manipulated by a group of 3 students from FPT University Danang Campus.
 This project is used for subject DPL302m and for education purpose only.
 Dataset link: https://www.kaggle.com/datasets/yevheniiklymenko/beehive-buzz-anomalies/data
+# Versions
-# DL 1.1: CNN with Mel Frequency spectrogram
+- DL 1.1: CNN with Mel Frequency spectrogram